johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

   planned for quite a few years that I've never found time to really take seriously.
 ---
 The difficult first post!
 I've been planning to write from my experience for longer than I want to admit.
-I hope over time, that writing down what I've learned will become second nature, an extension of my leadership and career journey.
+I hope over time, that writing down what I've learned will become second nature, an extension of my career and leadership journey.
 Though today, writing is hard.

 It's not for a lack of ideas, I've mapped out many topics I intend to cover and give back to the industry that has given me so much.
-But today writing is difficult, unnatural, sentences do not flow freely.
-It therefore seems fitting to talk about starting new things.
+But today writing is difficult, unnatural, the sentences do not flow freely.
+It therefore seems fitting to talk about the challenge of starting new things.

-There are endless articles that do a much better job of covering why it's [hard to start something genuinely new](https://findlink.com). **No longer makes sense - edit** Insightful and vulnerable pieces that highlight why fear is such a factor for us.
+There are endless articles that do a much better job of covering [why it's hard to start something genuinely new](https://findlink.com). **Next sentence no longer makes sense - edit** Insightful and vulnerable pieces that highlight why fear is such a factor for us.
 But what if the thing that is hard to start is something you are already good at?
 Perhaps even paid for?

-I'm talking about passion projects, take all that skill, training and experience that you lend to your employer every day, and do the same but for you.
+Today I'm talking about passion projects, take all that skill, training and experience that you lend to your employer every day, and do the same but for you.

-The mobile app idea you had 2 years ago which could have had a hundred thousand downloads by now, the book you know would be an instant classic, the side-hustle your friends have been telling you all year you would rock!
+The mobile app idea you had 2 years ago which could have had a hundred thousand downloads by now, the book you meant to write you know would be an instant classic, the side-hustle your friends have been telling you all year you would rock!

 > The scariest moment is always just before you start.<br>
 > After that things can only get better<br>